rahmonov/rahmonov.github.io/content/write-python-framework-2.md

     return wrapper
 ```

-Now, trying adding the same route twice and restart your gunicorn.
+Now, try adding the same route twice and restart your gunicorn.
 You should see the following exception thrown:

 ```shell
 Traceback (most recent call last):